President of Kosovo

-History and precursor
+History

 The first post-war president, who served until his death in January 2006, was Ibrahim Rugova.
 His successor was Fatmir Sejdiu.
 When Sejdiu resigned from his post on 27 September 2010, Jakup Krasniqi served as acting president.
-On 22 February 2011, Behgjet Pacolli was elected as a president of Kosovo, which was quickly evaluated as unconstitutional move.
-On 4 April 2011, Behgjet Pacolli stepped down and it was decided that another candidate would be elected to serve for up to a year.
+On 22 February 2011, Behgjet Pacolli was elected as a president of Kosovo, which was quickly evaluated as an unconstitutional move.
+On 4 April 2011, Pacolli stepped down and it was decided that another candidate would be elected to serve for up to a year.
 A constitutional reform will be undertaken to allow for a popular vote for the president in 2013.
 On 7 April 2011, Atifete Jahjaga, Deputy Director of the Kosovo Police, with the rank of major general, was elected as president.